unnatijajal/TechforceBuddy/README.md

      1. Run the TechforceBuddyBlApplication as Java application.
      2. Runt the TechforceBuddyUiApplication as java appliction.

-**Note: For /preProcess and /trainModal, you must manually add an admin entry to the User database table.**
+**Note: Only authorized admin can access the /preProcess and /trainModal API endpoint, you must manually add an admin entry to the User database table.**

 **To process the Pdfs(Admin only)**